 Dr. Halverson is the president of the Wisconsin Medical Society and past president of the Wisconsin Psychiatric Association.
 He has held key leadership positions within professional organizations both locally and nationally.
 In addition, he is a member of the World Psychiatric Association, the American Medical Association (AMA), the American Psychiatric Association, the American College of Psychiatrists, the Wisconsin Hospital Association, the Dane County and Waukesha County medical societies and is the physician member of the combined City of Madison / Dane County Board of Health.
 Dr. Halverson is a regular volunteer physician at UW's Safehaven Psychiatric Clinic for the underserved in Dane County.

 Dr. Halverson has lectured throughout the United States on mental health and health policy issues to academic, legislative and community audiences.
 He has been honored by his colleagues for clinical and leadership excellence, including the Wisconsin Alumni Association with a “Forward Under 40” award, the Kenneth M. Viste, Jr., MD, Young Physician Leadership Award from the Wisconsin Medical Society Foundation, an Early Career Leadership Award by the AMA Foundation and the AMA Women's Physician Congress Mentor Award.
-Dr. Halverson has been elected by his peers for inclusion in Best Doctors in America® in 2015.
+Dr. Halverson has been elected by his peers for inclusion in Best Doctors in America® in 2015 and 2016.